 Be mindful of stakeholders and sponsors.
 Ask the venue coordinator if there will be other on-site events that clash with your event or branding message.

-5. Costs: Budget constraints should be conveyed to the venue from the start.
+5. Costs: Considering that 32.8% of planners have an event spend less than $100K — budget constraints should be conveyed to the venue from the start.
 However, if you have found the perfect fit for your event, ask if they would consider lowering the cost in exchange for a multi-year contract.
 Don’t be afraid to negotiate!

 6. Staffing: Find out the attendee to venue staff ratio to determine if there will be enough wait staff, concierge support, and security for your event.
 You will have a lot on your plate during event day, so check if there is an on-site dedicated venue coordinator or designee to assist with any issues that arise.
 Also, see if the staff will help you with surveys or onboarding and promoting your event app to your attendees.